Conditional Score-Based Modeling of Effective Langevin Dynamics: Results

 \subsection{Analytic warmup: the Cox--Ingersoll--Ross square-root diffusion}

 We begin with a one-dimensional benchmark for which all objects entering the inverse construction, the stationary score, the conditional transition score, and the lagged correlation functions, are available in closed form.
 This makes it possible to verify, without approximation error, that the correlation constraints identify the state-dependent mobility once the observable library removes the relevant nullspace.
+As discussed in Sections~\ref{subsec:effective_dimension_mobility} and~\ref{subsec:model_identifiability}, this pointwise recovery is special to the present one-dimensional analytic setting; in higher-dimensional systems, the finite set of lagged-correlation constraints generally identifies only the projected generator action on the selected observable sector, or equivalently an observable-dependent equivalence class of admissible mobility fields, rather than a unique pointwise tensor field \(\bm{M}(\bm{x})\).

 We consider the Cox--Ingersoll--Ross square-root diffusion \cite{CoxIngersollRoss1985,Feller1951}